vitordhers/food_voter/README.md

 then save.

-6. Connect to app and start creating ballots and casting votes.
+6. Connect to the [App](http://localhost:5173) and start creating ballots and casting votes.

+7. Connect your `MetaMask` wallet in order to create ballots and cast votes.
-# Testing
+# Running tests suite

 1. At `forge` directory, simply run